-James McClements
+Name: James McClements

-Title: Lead Independent Non-Executive Director Appointment: 29 May 2015 Qualifications: B Econ (Hons)
+Title: Lead Independent Non-Executive Director

+Appointment: 29 May 2015 Qualifications: B Econ (Hons)

-Experience and expertise: James has 35 years' experience in the mining industry as a banker and fund manager, financing projects globally.
+Experience and expertise: James has 35 years' experience in the mining industry as a banker and fund manager financing projects globally.
 He was raised and educated in the Pilbara region of Western Australia and began his professional career with BHP Limited before joining Standard Chartered Bank in Perth and N.M.
-Rothschild & Sons in Sydney, then Denver, Colorado.
+Rothschild & Sons in Sydney then Denver.
 James also spent 11 years in the USA and co-founded Resource Capital Funds during that time.

 James is currently the Managing Partner of Resource Capital Funds (RCF) and has extensive Board experience having served as a Director of 12 RCF portfolio companies.

-Other current directorships: None
+Other current directorships: None Former directorships (last 3 years): None

-Special Responsibilities: Member of Audit Committee, Member of Nomination Committee, Chair of Remuneration Committee
+Special responsibilities: Member of Audit Committee

+Member of Nomination Committee Chair of Remuneration Committee

-Tim Roberts
+Name: Tim Roberts

-Title: Independent Non-Executive Director Appointment: 17 November 2016 Ceased: 5 June 2019
+Title: Independent Non-Executive Director

+Appointment: 17 November 2016 Ceased: 5 June 2019

-Experience and expertise: Tim played a key role in the transformation of Multiplex, one of the nation's largest privately-owned companies established by John Roberts in 1962, from a construction contractor into a broadly-based property group, with operations spanning property development and investment, facilities management, and property funds management.
-He was also an executive director of Multiplex Group from 2003 until 2007, when the Roberts family sold its remaining interests in Multiplex to Brookfield Asset Management Inc.
+Experience and expertise: Tim played a key role in the transformation of Multiplex, one of the nation's largest of Crown Casino and hotels in Western Australia.

-Since 2007, Tim, through his family office, has established a private investment group that is significant and diverse, both domestically and internationally, with interests in private and listed equities, hedge funds, infrastructure, property, aviation, fishing and aquaculture.
-Tim has served as a board member of Crown Resorts Pty Ltd, the owner of Crown Casino and hotels in Western Australia.
+privately owned companies established by John Roberts in 1962, from a construction contractor into a broadly based property group with operations spanning property development and investment, facilities management, and property funds management.
+He was also an executive director of Multiplex Group from 2003 until 2007, when the Roberts family sold its remaining interests in Multiplex to Brookfield Asset Management Inc. Since 2007, Tim, through his family office, has established a private investment group that is significant and diverse, both domestically and internationally, with interests in private and listed equities, hedge funds, infrastructure, property, aviation, fishing and aquaculture.
+Tim has served as a board member of Crown Resorts Pty Ltd, the owner